“An elected student representative group is a centrally important contributor to a positively memorable student experience”.

-Students who are interested in becoming representatives on committees should contact a member of BPSC or director of student services.
+Students who are interested in becoming representatives on committees should contact a member of BPSC or director of student Affairs.

 BPSC Participation in Events

-BPSC has played an important role in the orientation day for the new students in the academic year 2014-2015.
-It included organising the event itself, seating arrangements for students, registration, classification into teams and much more.
+BPSC has played an important role in the orientation day for the new students in the academic year 2019-2020.
+It included organizing the event itself, seating arrangements for students, registration, classification into teams and much more.

 BPSC also held major events that were organized with an added value to the students such as the PolyHunt and Al-Ghabga Night.